Anthropology Blogs 2012

-Update 2014: This is the archive page for 2012 Anthropology Blogs.
-Click Anthropology Blogs 2014 for a current list and see also the Anthropology Blogs 2014 and Anthropology Blogs 2013 page.
-Links below were edited in February 2014.
+Update 2015: This is the archive page for 2012 Anthropology Blogs.
+Click Anthropology Blogs 2015 for a current list and see also the Anthropology Blogs 2014 and Anthropology Blogs 2013 page.
+Links below were edited in June 2015.
 Working links with anthropology blog material through 2012 were retained even if the blog is not currently active.

 Anthropology boasts rich and varied blogs.
 Veteran anthropology blogs feature deep content and now have a history of stimulating commentary.
 Sophisticated newcomers have joined the field, demonstrating the importance of the online form.
 There are blogs from each of anthropology’s four fields and at the intersections of biology, culture, archaeology, and language, as well as blogs concentrating on applied anthropology.
 Reading what anthropologists do is one answer to What is Anthropology?